Our words matter: Guidelines for language use

 It can be can also be downloaded or shared using this URL: https://vimeo.com/819704110

-The National Communications Charter (The Charter) sets out eight principles to guide communication about mental health concerns and suicide.
+The National communications charter (the Charter) sets out seven principles to guide communication about mental health concerns and suicide.
 Examples of the principles include making mental health, wellbeing and suicide a national priority, respecting the diversity of experience, and using appropriate, respectful and person-centred language in all communication.
-Using the guidance provided by Our Words Matter is consistent with The Charter’s principles, and can be considered a way of actioning The Charter.
+Using the guidance provided by Our Words Matter is consistent with the Charter’s principles, and can be considered a way of actioning The Charter.

 A: Mental ill-health is an umbrella term often used in policy documents and prevention work to describe both mental health concerns and mental illness.